W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What part of the project was most frustrating or unenjoyable for you?

 - What part of the project was the most fun for you?

+- Understand which routes handle different types of requests and be able to trace the flow of a given request into and out of your application.
+Be able to explain what is happening every step of the way.